Many thanks to Cassidy Wainwright for this guest article based on her own experiences.

 Numerous studies have shown the many benefits that dogs can bring homes; they can reduce asthma rates in little kids, and help kids and adults who are weighed down by stress.
 Christmas time is ideal for bringing a new pet home, since families tend to have more free time to train and get to know their new pet.

-Introduce your children to Fido slowly, stressing the importance of respect, patience, and love.
+Introduce your children to your new dog slowly, stressing the importance of respect, patience, and love.
 Lead by example, showing through your actions and words that dogs are magnificent creatures worthy of all the love and care you bestow on them.

 We hope you have enjoyed this guest article by Cassidy Wainwright.
 Please do leave any comments below or let us know your experience of introducing a new dog to kids in the Holidays!